Four Forums for Collaboration

 While many factors influence collaboration, the forum in which the team will collaborate is usually determined by the availability of team members and their geographic location.

 Asynchronous collaboration, on the other hand, is reserved for situations in which team members contribute their inputs and feedback at different times.
 Most often, this form of collaboration is reserved for globally distributed teams whose time zone differences prevent them from assembling at the same time.
-However, local team members (especially senior executives) with busy schedules can also face significant challenges to participating in real time.
+However, local team members (especially senior executives) with busy schedules can also face significant challenges in participating in real-time.

 In the following pages, four potential collaboration forum scenarios are described in more detail, including their specific benefits and challenges.
 As a leader, understanding how to use different collaboration forums can help set your team up for success and enable you to adjust should circumstances change.